-Glasshouse costs cut by design innovation
+Bespoke greenhouse manufacturer cuts costs by design innovation

 Griffin Glasshouses has redesigned some of its structures so that insulated aluminium panels reach down to floor level, removing the need to have brick footings.

-“Brickwork can cost as much as a third of the overall cost of a glasshouse,” says Griffin Glasshouses’ Technical Director, Paul Smith.
+“Brickwork can cost as much as a third of the overall cost of a greenhouse,” says Griffin Glasshouses’ Technical Director, Paul Smith.
 “By continuing the structure to ground level the visual solidity of the base is achieved without the cost of brickwork.

-“A recent glasshouse that would normally have cost £40k would have actually been £10k cheaper because we did not need the brickwork.
+“A recent greenhouse that would normally have cost £40k would have actually been £10k cheaper because we did not need the brickwork.
 The other major advantage is that it speeds up the whole installation programme,” adds Paul.